-Come & join me for a cuppa in the vineyards my friend.
-A few hours drive from here we have a region that is well known for its wine making & great cafés.
+Today we’re going on a trip together to the Vineyards, a few hours drive from here to a region that is well known for its wine making & great cafés.

 While driving to our destination we pass vineyard after vineyard, as far as the eye can see there are rows & rows of well trained vines & spreading branches.